-The Inspector of Custodial Services COVID-19 plan was published on the ICS website and outlines how the ICS will operate for the duration of the COVID-19 pandemic having regard to applicable legislative requirements, international human rights standards, NSW Health directives and applicable workplace health and safety requirements.
+The ICS continues to be guided by the Inspector of Custodial Services COVID-19 plan which was initially published on our website in April 2020.
+This plan outlines how the ICS will operate for the duration of the COVID-19 pandemic having regard to applicable legislative requirements, international human rights standards, NSW Health directives and applicable workplace health and safety requirements.
+It aims to ensure the safety of ICS staff and stakeholders, and business continuity for the duration of the COVID-19 pandemic.
+Our work to date has included, preventive advisory work, COVID-19 focused monitoring visits, inspections of individual custodial centres where appropriate and maintaining the Official Visitor program consistent with public health advice and international best practice.